|Suitable for:||Families with children and other pets|

 However, these cats can be great companions if you’re looking for an active cat that remains rather kitten-like into adulthood.

-- Munchkin Cat Kittens – Before You Buy…
+- Munchkin Kittens – Before You Welcome One Into Your Family…

 - Things to Know When Owning a Munchkin Cat: